scalan/special/docs/perf-style-guide.md

 ### Looping using `for`

 Looping pattern `for (x <- xs) { ... }` is used quite often due to it's convenience.
-If looks like `x is bound to each element and block of code is executed`.
+It looks like `x is bound to each element and block of code is executed`.
 However it is desugared to `xs.foreach { x => ... }` which, besides
 execution of the block of code involves the following overhead points:
 1) `foreach` method call